A Tutor's Perspective

 WHAT IS AMERICA READS?

-America Reads is an employment opportunity for students eligible for Federal Work-Study.
-Tutors go to local schools to tutor students one-on-one or in small groups.
-All majors are welcome to apply
+America Reads is a tutoring employment opportunity for students eligible for Federal Work-Study.
+Tutors choose their own shifts and go to local schools and sites such as the Wood County Library to tutor students one-on-one or in small groups.
+The program employs students of all majors.

 America Reads was started in 1996 by the Clinton Administration.
 BGSU has been coordinating its America Reads program since 1997.
-Marty Sears is the head of the program, running it with the help of reading graduate students.
+Marty Sears (Coordinator of Community Engagement Programs) is the head of the program, running it with the help of undergraduate and graduate students.